DragonsOfTarkir/cmpsc-463-project-2/README.md

 # cmpsc-463-project-2

 ## Overview
 This project is a web-based tool designed to help allocate emergency resources during severe weather crises.
-The system uses Greedy selection, Knapsack optimization, Minimum Spanning Tree planning, and Maximum Flow routing.
+The system uses Greedy selection and Knapsack optimization.
 The application is built with Python (Flask) on the backend and a simple HTML/JavaScript frontend.

 ## Features